 Small businesses and especially those with a handmade or unique product will find a great home on eBay, while bigger businesses dealing in known brand names are better suited to Amazon.
 However, if you’re prepared to put in the time (and you should be) to go through the application process, Amazon Australia is still a great option for businesses of all sizes.
 You’ll also need to ensure that your fulfilment process is efficient enough to deliver in a timely manner to your expectant Amazon buyer.
 And doing the maths to figure out exactly how much your sale will cost you on each platform is also an important consideration.

 But perhaps the most important question is not which marketplace to sell on, but which marketplaces to sell on.
-With marketplaces helping retailers to reach new audiences, gain brand exposure and increase sales, why wouldn't you sell in more than one place?
+With marketplaces helping retailers to reach new audiences, gain brand exposure and increase sales, why wouldn't you sell in more than one place? eBay, Amazon, Catch, the list goes on.
+The good news is that we wrote a guide comparing 17 of the top marketplaces you can sell on.

 Want to see how one of our most successful clients did it?
-Nick Gu, owner and founder of Cycling deal shared his secrets for Amazon success
+Nick Gu, owner and founder of Cycling deal shared his secrets for Amazon success.

 And when you’re ready to get on Amazon, see how easy it can be with Neto’s Everything you need to know about Amazon Australia Guide.